Kellys Bush Park: Kelly's Bush

 They met with the (then) Premier Robert Askin, asking him to intervene.
 The Battlers also wrote to the various unions asking for their support and were referred to the Trades and Labour Council.

 Despite the protest, in 1971 the Minister for Local Government signed the notice rezoning the land from Reserved Open Space to Residential.
 The President of the Builders Labourers' Federation of Australia (BLF) met with The Battlers and went to the BLF executive, who supported them in principle.
 The trade union support resulted in the first "black ban" called on 16 June 1971 by the BLF over an area of land.
 Black bans would later become known as "green ban" for their active pursuit of the maintenance of green space.
 Six hundred people attended a rally in August 1971 to demonstrate their support for Kelly's Bush.

+In late 1971 a sealed tin box reportedly containing "minutes of an unofficial development committee" and a small bundle of annotated maps was unearthed beneath a uprooted banksia in Kelly’s Bush.
+Press accounts later referred to initials on the documents matching a then-serving councillor.
+Its contents have never been made public nor is its current whereabouts publicly known, and some members of the Battlers suspected a coverup of some kind.

 With the union green ban in force, A.V.
 Jennings were eventually forced to sell the land to Hunter's Hill Council, however, by a narrow margin the councillors voted to retain the Residential Zoning.
 In 1977 the new Premier, Neville Wran, announced that no development would take place at Kelly's Bush.
 The discovery of radioactive waste on the site raised serious doubts as to its suitability for residential development.
 A period of silence followed and then in 1983 Neville Wran announced that Kelly's Bush was to be set aside for full public access on a permanent basis.
 His press release read: "It represents a victory for environmentalists generally.
 The land will be used to give people access to natural bushland fronting Parramatta River."

 The shape of modern Sydney is City of Sydney Labor councillor Meredith Burgmann, who wrote a book on the subject.
 The movement even inspired overseas activists, including German Petra Kelly, who would eventually form one of the world's first Green political parties.

-Mundey and the BLF went on to lead 42 green bans in the early 1970s, holding up billions of dollars worth of construction.
+Mundey and the BLF went on to lead 42 green bans in the early 1970s, holding up billions of dollars' worth of construction.

 It took the 13 women 13 years to save Kelly's Bush...
-When the Wran Government bought the land the women celebrated with a simple bush ceremony and a pot of tea - and invited Jack Mundey, by now their friend for life...Kids still build cubby houses here and roam by foot, bike or in their imagination among the banksias and bracken.
+When the Wran Government bought the land the women celebrated with a simple bush ceremony and a pot of tea – and invited Jack Mundey, by now their friend for life...Kids still build cubby houses here and roam by foot, bike or in their imagination among the banksias and bracken.
 Several of the seven dead battlers have had their ashes scattered in the bush....